ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 to be as efficient as they could be.
 I believe the solution is to replace ``atomicModifyMutVar#`` with a new primop.

+Furthermore, there are situations where we want to modify an ``IORef`` but don't need to return any additional information.
+In these cases we should be able to use a slightly lighter primop.

+Finally, ``atomicWriteIORef`` is currently implemented in terms of ``atomicModifyIORef``, which is overkill to just get a write barrier.
+I believe we should add a primop specifically to support it.

 Motivation
 ------------